rheinbaylab/cDNA-detector/README.md

 6. `SAMPLE_ID.gene_statistics.filtered.source_filtered.tsv`: filtered results containing only "high-confidence" candidate contaminant genes from user-defined sources.
 7. `SAMPLE_ID.merge_region.tsv`:  merged exon regions which can be used in the "clean" step (see below).
 8. `SAMPLE_ID.merge_region.bed`:  merged exon regions which can be used in IGV for manually checking results.
-9. `SAMPLE_ID.clipped_seq.source_inference.tsv`: cDNA's inferred sources are listed in the file.
+9. `SAMPLE_ID.clipped_seq.source_inference.tsv`: Inferred source (vector or retrogene) for each candidate cDNA, if enough evidence is available.

-For most cases, users can only check `SAMPLE_ID.gene_statistics.filtered.source_filtered.tsv`, which describes cDNAs in the BAM files.
-And don't forget to check cDNAs on IGV with `SAMPLE_ID.merge_region.bed`, which can validate the results quickly.
+For most cases, users can only check `SAMPLE_ID.gene_statistics.filtered.source_filtered.tsv`, which describes high-confidence cDNAs in the BAM file.
+It is recommended to review cDNA calls in IGV with `SAMPLE_ID.merge_region.bed`.

-**Important Note**: Be careful with cDNAs which are detected with only 1 exon.
-They might be false positive results.
+**Important Note**: cDNAs where only one exon scored as significant can represent a false positive and should be reviewed.

 Description of columns in `SAMPLE_ID.gene_statistics.tsv`, `SAMPLE_ID.gene_statistics.filter.tsv` and `SAMPLE_ID.gene_statistics.filtered.source_filtered.tsv`: